nestauk/asf_hp_cost_estimator_model/README.md

 These are instructions for data scientists at Nesta.

-When new quarter data is made available you can follow the steps to retrain the cost models (after the data has been processed in asf_core_data).
+When new quarter data is made available you can follow the steps to retrain the cost models (after the data has been processed with [asf_core_data](https://github.com/nestauk/asf_core_data)).

 1. Open an issue in this GitHub repository, such as "Retrain model with QX 202Y data"
 2. Update `asf_hp_cost_estimator_model/config/base.yaml`
    - `cpi_reference_year`: update the CPI reference year accordingly
    - Location data sources: review and update location sources as required
    - `mcs_epc_filename_date`: update with newest date of MCS-EPC data processing
 3. Re-run hyperparameter tuning pipeline:

 - Run `python asf_hp_cost_estimator_model/pipeline/hyperparameter_tuning/tune_hyperparameters.py`
 - Take note of the hyperparameters logged

 4. Update `asf_hp_cost_estimator_model/config/base.yaml` after tuning hyperparameters:
    - change `hyper_parameters` according to the hyperparameters logged in the previous step
 5. Re-run cross-validation pipeline: